omnetpp/omnetpp/samples/fifo/README.txt

 These functions are called by AbstractFifo::handleMessage() whenever a message arrives, begins service and ends service, respectively. startService() should return the service time for the message.
-ACBFifo and ACPFifo demostrates how to do this.
+ACBFifo and ACPFifo demonstrates how to do this.